 This post contains affiliate links.
 Privacy and Disclosure

-1. Thread cotton balls onto a length of yarn.
+Thread cotton balls onto a length of yarn.
 Don't worry if the needle doesn't push through neatly - the fluffier the better when making a snowball ornament.

-5. Add a decorative bow with narrow ribbon.
+Add a decorative bow with narrow ribbon.

-Now you can decorate the Christmas tree with this soft and fluffy snowball ornament.
+Decorate the Christmas tree with this soft and fluffy snowball ornament.

 Find this craft along with resources from other family bloggers at The Resourceful Mama Kid Craft Challenge.